GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Skylosian.md

 **Tireless Stride**: If it did not sprint during the current round, and is performing a run movement, it does not incur fatigue.

 **Dominion Benefits**: The skylosian gains the benefit as appropriate to your domain.
 * **Chosen Spirit**.
-When the servile would lose any number of hitpoints, the invoker may choose to lose a hitpoint.
+When the servile would lose any number of hitpoints, *the invoker may choose to lose a hitpoint.
+If the do, the hitpoints lost by the skylosian is reduced by 1*.
 * **The Earth**.
 Its run speed is increased by 1 yard.
 * **The Flame**.
 Fire and cold attacks against the skylosian have disadvantage.
 * **The Grave**.
 When the Skylosian dies, you recover 1d3 points of spell sickness and are aware of the creature's death even if you are not on the same plane of existence.